EmielZuurbier/Meteor/Readme.md

 ### Views
 #### Login
 The user logs in with his or hers account information.

+#### Home
+From here you can create a new race or join a created one

-#### Create Race - Map
+#### Create
 Set the locations on a map

-#### Create Race - Overview
+#### Race
-See who is competing and is leading
+Join a race and compete with your opponents

 #### Leaderboard
 A leaderboard with all the fastest times en the ranking

 ### Features
-- See who checked in at your favorite locations
-- Get suggetions for places to go in a list
+- Create new races
+- Delete race
+- Join and leave a race
-- Get suggetions for places to go on a map
+- Select markers on a map for a race
-- See who is there
-- Check in to the places you go to
-- Rate your locations
+- Name your race
-- Get information about the suggested locations
+- Login and create an account

 ### Future features
-- Route to location
-- Suggest places to friends trough PM's
+- Finish race
-- Get suggestions from friends
+- Get leaderboard
-- Add photo's
-- Add new places
-- Edit places
+- Show results

-- Activity feed from friends
+## Check it out
+ratrace.emielzuurbier.com